-Not everyone enjoys a backyard that can accommodate a tennis court, an Olympic-sized swimming pool, and an outdoor sauna.
-For most of us, our backyards are small patches of land with a tiny herb garden that we tend to from time to time.
-It’s enough if we want to grow our own vegetables and herbs.
+Not everyone enjoys a backyard accommodating a tennis court, an Olympic-sized swimming pool, and an outdoor sauna.
+For most of us, our backyards are small patches of land with a tiny herb garden that we tend to occasionally.
+It’s enough if we want to grow our vegetables and herbs.
 However, if something people learned during this Covid-19 pandemic, it’s important to have a well-designed backyard.
-Having a small yard doesn’t mean that you can’t have the amenities you want.
-If anything, it only means that you have to be creative and resourceful with the small space.
+A small yard doesn’t mean you can’t have the desired amenities.
+If anything, it only means you must be creative and resourceful with the small space.

 Create a View